ruudvh/notes/docs/notes/python/django.md

 8. Git clone repository

     At this point it is recommended to initiate and create your first `git commit`.
-This way you have a nice clean starting point incase anything goes wrong.
+This way you have a nice clean starting point in case anything goes wrong.
 For more info about `git` see the [git notes].

 9. Install requirements